 To add alternate text to an object

-- 1 Click Window ▶ Dockers ▶ Internet. - 2 In the Internet docker, type the alternate text in the Alt comments text box.
+- 1 Click Window Dockers Internet. - 2 In the workspace, click the linked object to which you want to add alternate text. - 3 In the Internet docker, type the alternate text in the Alt comments text box.